 Salaries are high, and on the increase, for Python programmers.
 According to DAXX, the average salary in the U.S. in 2021 is above $110,000, while a typical entry-level salary is around $86,000.

 Average Python developer salary prospects are boosted by experience, certifications, and a strong portfolio of prior work.
 But when it comes to Python, a college degree—either a master’s or a bachelor’s—isn’t necessary.
 Even a beginner, after taking the right courses, can earn a good salary.

 There are many programming languages, such as Ruby, Java, and PHP, among others.
 While each caters to the software applications implementation, ease of learning is a crucial consideration.

 The consensus view is that Python is easy to learn compared to other programming languages.
-Python supports the majority of complex functions that make it easier to run code without errors; in addition, the Python language doesn’t have a complex syntax, which makes it easier to learn for someone who is familiarizing themselves with coding.
+Python supports the majority of complex functions that make it easier to run code without errors; in addition, the Python language doesn’t have a complex syntax, which makes it easier for developers, ML engineers and data scientists or to learn for someone who is familiarizing themselves with coding.

 Navigating the available resources to learn the language is harder.
 There are instructional textbooks you could choose from, and there are blogs and online courses that can help you learn Python.

 While some of these resources can provide a very basic introduction, the best approach (even if you’re familiar with Python basics) is to opt for an online bootcamp that is tailored to your learning style.